Nice Gay Travel

 The Gay Travel Experience: Nice, France

-I quickly learned how gay-friendly the city of Nice is while seeking out LGBT-friendly places to visit.
-A program called Nice Irisée Naturellement (Natural Iridescence), created in 2011, unites community establishments with a quality service pledge.
+I quickly learned how gay-friendly the Nice truly is while looking for some LGBT-friendly places to visit.
+A program called Nice Irisée Naturellement (Natural Iridescence), created in 2011, formally unites many community establishments with a quality service pledge.

-Restaurants, hair salons, bars and other businesses come together with the local LGBT associations and the Visitors Bureau to provide genuinely inclusive services in accordance with set quality guidelines.
+Restaurants, hair salons, bars and other businesses join together with local LGBT associations and the Visitors Bureau to provide genuinely inclusive services in accordance with set quality guidelines.

-You can identify these establishments online or by one of the fantastic rainbow sticker logos they proudly display in their storefront.
+You can identify if an establishment is part of Nice Irisée Naturellement by checking the Nice Tourisme Gay-Friendly Nice Pamphlet.
+In person, you can identify a business by one of the fantastic rainbow sticker logos they proudly display in their storefront.

 Gay Nice: Where to Stay